How to Make Pretend Play Toys — Easy Step-by-Step Guide

 - 4

-For an oven: Cut a door opening on the front of a box, similar to the refrigerator.
-You can also cut a smaller opening for the stovetop.
+For an oven: Similar to the refrigerator, cut a door opening on the front of a box, leaving one side attached as a hinge.
+You can also cut a smaller rectangular or circular opening on the top surface of the box to represent the stovetop burners.

 - 5

-For a washing machine: Cut a circular door opening on the front of a box.
+For a washing machine: Cut a circular door opening on the front of a box, ensuring it's large enough for small toys or hands to reach inside.
+Consider reinforcing the edges of this circular cut with tape to prevent fraying.

 - 6